ruark-xyz/sketchyAF-app/docs/technical/README.md

 ## Overview

-This directory contains comprehensive technical documentation for SketchyAF's backend systems, with a focus on the high-performance Database Timer Monitoring System and real-time PubNub integration.
+This directory contains comprehensive technical documentation for SketchyAF's backend systems, with a focus on the high-performance Database Timer Monitoring System and Supabase Realtime integration.

 ## 🎯 Quick Navigation